jacksonStone/Bible_as_JSON/oldTestament.md

 lift them up, you everlasting doors,
 and the King of glory will come in.
 10. Who is this King of glory?
 The LORD of Armies is the King of glory!
+Selah.
 ## Chapter 25
 1. To you, LORD, I lift up my soul.
 2. My God, I have trusted in you.